 Donations to the scholarship fund can be made via credit, debit or check.

 Thank you for your support.

 The Brian McManus Scholarship Fund was created in memory of Brian McManus, Northside College Prep Class of 2017.
-This new annual scholarship will award a selected Northside College Prep graduating student $1,000 beginning this coming spring.
-This person will exemplify Brian's spirit of leadership, kindness to others and athleticism.
-Specifics to apply to the scholarship will be posted on this page and via the counselor scholarship listing by October 1st.
+This annual scholarship awards a selected Northside College Prep graduating student $1,000.
+This person exemplifies Brian's spirit of leadership, kindness to others and athleticism.
 Application deadline is February 28; additional application details are available from NCP counselors.

 Brian was best known for his smiles, energy, love of sports and passion for running.
 He was a 4-year varsity, 2-year captain on the Northside cross country and track & field teams.
 Brian joined the running program in grade school and high school and intended to compete at the college varsity level at Cornell College.
 He courageously lost his battle with Leukemia on May 15, 2018.
 Brian's legacy is to give back to his high school and inspire others to run and be active.